besotti/retryable-promise-ts/README.md

 - `fn`: The async function to retry.
 It can optionally accept an AbortSignal.
 - `options`: Configuration object with the following properties:
     - `retries`: Number of retry attempts (default: 3)
     - `timeout`: Time limit in ms for each attempt
     - `signal`: AbortSignal to cancel all retries
     - `delayFn`: Function that returns a promise resolving after a delay
     - `onRetry`: Callback function called after each failed attempt
     - `rateLimiter`: RateLimiter instance for controlling operation rate
     - `rateLimit`: Options to create a new RateLimiter
+    - `retryIf`: Function to decide if an error should trigger a retry
+    - `retryOnResult`: Function to decide if a result should trigger a retry
+    - `maxElapsedTime`: Max total runtime in ms for all attempts
+    - `nextDelayOverride`: Function to adjust the next delay dynamically
+    - `onGiveUp`: Called once before returning the last error

 **Returns:**